AsaTyr2018/ftpcluster/docs/user-guide.md

 # FTPCluster User Guide

-The portal uses a comfortable dark theme and lets you fetch files from multiple servers with a single login.
+FTPCluster lets you reach multiple FTP servers with a single login.
+After signing in you will see only the servers assigned to you.

 ---